Oswaldo Minda

-Tilson Oswaldo Minda (born July 26, 1983) is an Ecuadorian footballer who last played for Barcelona SC in the Ecuadorian Serie A.
+Tilson Oswaldo Minda (born July 26, 1983) is an Ecuadorian former footballer who played as a midfielder.

 Club career

 Oswaldo first started out at Sociedad Deportiva Aucas.
 He remained at the club for five years before joining Deportivo Cuenca.
 He was part of Deportivo Cuenca's campaign for the Copa Libertadores 2006.
 His impressive performances attracted the likes of Club Sport Emelec.

 After Deportivo Cuenca, Oswaldo became the new high-profile signing for Emelec.
 He was part of Emelec's squad which participated in the 2007 Copa Libertadores.
 He did not get a starting position because of the many talented players on Emelec.
 As a result, he was sold to Deportivo Quito.

 In Deportivo Quito, Oswaldo had a great first season.
 He played in the Copa Sudamericana 2008 where his team eventually fell to San Luis F.C.
 While with Quito he had a guaranteed starting position playing in central midfield.
 Minda formed a great partnership with Edwin Tenorio to help Deportivo Quito win the Ecuadorian Serie A 2008.
 Minda also helped Deportivo Quito win the Ecuadorian Serie A in December 2011.
 Days later he signed with Chivas USA of Major League Soccer.

 On February 27, 2015, it was confirmed that Minda would be joining Barcelona SC for 2 years.